Mustafa-Oztrk/ArrayList-Usage---Java/README.md

+[EN]
+# ArrayList Usage - Java

+This simple Java program demonstrates the usage of the `ArrayList` class. `ArrayList` is a data structure that can store multiple values and represents a dynamically-sized collection of elements.

+## How It Works

+This program utilizes the `main` function inside the `Main` class to showcase the usage of the `ArrayList` structure.
+Its functionalities include:

+1. Creating an `ArrayList` and adding elements to it.
+2. Retrieving the number of elements in the `ArrayList`.
+3. Removing an element at a specific index in the `ArrayList`.
+4. Clearing all elements in the `ArrayList`.
+5. Replacing an element at a specific index in the `ArrayList`.
+6. Declaring `ArrayList` with different data types.

+## Code Explanation

+- You can store various data types using `ArrayList<Object>`.
+- You can add new elements to the `ArrayList` using the `add` method.
+- Obtain the size of the `ArrayList` using the `size` method.
+- Remove an element at a specific index using the `remove` method.
+- Clear all elements using the `clear` method.
+- Change an element at a specific index using the `set` method.
+- Declare `ArrayList` with different data types (e.g., `ArrayList<Integer>`, `ArrayList<String>`).

+## How to Use

+1. Download the code to your computer.
+2. Compile it using a Java compiler (`javac Main.java`).
+3. Run the generated `.class` file (`java Main`).

+## Considerations

+- Due to the wide usage and flexibility of `ArrayList`, it's highly suitable for storing different data types and especially object types.
+- Be cautious when mixing data types and ensure proper handling of type conversions.

+This simple example demonstrates the basic usage of the `ArrayList` class.

+---

+I hope these explanations help!

+[TR]
 # ArrayList Kullanımı - Java

 Bu basit Java programı, `ArrayList` sınıfının kullanımını gösterir. `ArrayList`, birden fazla değeri saklayabilen ve değişken büyüklükteki veri koleksiyonunu temsil eden bir veri yapısıdır.